alice-cai/stone-swap/README.md

 ## how to run

-Clone the repository and run BejeweledRunner.
+Clone the repository, compile all .java files, and run BejeweledRunner.